APR Vs. Interest Rate: Learn The Difference

 Not sure what that looks like in practice?
 Let’s look at an example.

 Suppose Lender A offers an interest rate of 3.9%, while Lender B offers an interest rate of 4.0%.
-Seems like an obvious decision to go with Lender A, right?
+It may seem like an obvious decision to go with Lender A, right?
 Not so fast!
 In order to understand the true cost of the mortgage over time, you’d need to know what both lenders are charging for broker fees, closing costs and other lender fees – all of which factor into the APR.
-If both lenders charge the same fees, but Lender A also requires the purchase of two discount points to get the lower nominal interest rate, then you might ultimately be better off with Lender B.
+If both lenders charge the same fees, but Lender A also requires the purchase of two discount points to get the lower nominal interest rate, you might ultimately be better off with Lender B.

 There’s a flipside to this as well.
 If a lender charges expensive fees in exchange for a lower interest rate than their competitors, you might still choose that lender if it means getting a better APR overall.